 Moore Public Schools & Digital Citizenship

 Using Common Sense Education resources, Moore Public School administrators, media specialists, counselors, and teachers will help students understand what it means to become a proper digital citizen.
-Beginning with kindergarten students, our Media Specialists will present two lessons each academic year designed to teach media balance and well-being; privacy and security; relationships and communication; cyberbullying, digital drama, and hate speech; digital footprint and identity; or news and media literacy.
-These topics each play an important role in our District's focus on Digital Safety, Digital Social Interaction, and Evaluating Digital Information.
+Beginning with kindergarten students, our Media Specialists will present two lessons each academic year designed to teach media balance and well-being; privacy and security; relationships and communication; cyberbullying, and digital drama; digital footprint and identity; or news and media literacy.
+These topics each play an important role in our District's focus on Digital Safety, Digital Social Interaction, Cyberbullying Awareness and Response, and Evaluating Digital Information.
+Below are a few examples of lessons that could be taught for each grade level.